 In a 2011 Gallup poll, adults in the U.S. were asked to estimate the percentage of the population who were gay or lesbian; on average, they guessed 25 percent—a huge exaggeration as well.
 This perception probably comes from the high priority that media and other influential sources have placed on promoting homosexuality.

-The National Health Interview Survey, from the U.S. Centers for Disease control and prevention, asked about sexual identity and found that 1.6 percent of adults identify as gay or lesbian, with 0.7 percent as bisexual.
-So 2.3 percent of the U.S., according to this study, self-identify as lesbian, gay or bisexual (LGB).
+The 2015 National Health Interview Survey, from the U.S. Centers for Disease Control and Prevention, asked about sexual identity and found that 1.6 percent of adults identify as gay or lesbian, while 0.8 percent identify as bisexual.
+So 2.4 percent of U.S. adults, according to this study, self-identify as lesbian, gay or bisexual (LGB).